Graciela Limón: Life

-She is a professor emeritus of Loyola Marymount University, where she taught U.S. and Hispanic literature and also served as chair of the Department of Chicano and Chicana Studies.
+She was a professor emeritus of Loyola Marymount University, where she taught U.S. and Hispanic literature and also served as chair of the Department of Chicano and Chicana Studies.
 She attempted to publish a collection of her essays, but every editor she went to rejected them.
 This caused her to spend some time in depression.

-She is currently a professor at the University of California, Santa Barbara and University of California, Los Angeles.
-She teaches courses in Latina/Chicana narratives, border narratives, and contemporary Latin American literature.
+She was a professor at the University of California, Santa Barbara and University of California, Los Angeles.
+She taught courses in Latina/Chicana narratives, border narratives, and contemporary Latin American literature.

-Limón has been an activist in Chicano work as well as in the areas of gender and women's affairs.
-Sheimón has published nine novels, all of which deal with a Latina and trans-border experience.
+Limón was an activist in Chicano work as well as in the areas of gender and women's affairs.
+Limón published nine novels, all of which deal with a Latina and trans-border experience.

+Limón died after a brief illness on April 3, 2024, at the age of 85.